SemdiankinaHalyna/University-review-analysis/README.md

 **This project demonstrates a feedback analytics methodology** using higher education reviews as an example.
 It is not intended to provide an official evaluation or ranking of educational institutions.
 **For privacy reasons, the universities are anonymized** and referred to by numbers (e.g., University_1, University_2).

----

 ## Business Problem

 Organizations receive large volumes of user feedback through reviews and surveys.
-Manual analysis is time-consuming, subjective, difficult to scale and often delays the identification of recurring or emerging issues.
+Manual analysis is time-consuming, subjective, difficult to scale, and often delays the identification of recurring or emerging issues.

 ## Solution